nickspiker/vsf/README.md

 ## Usage

-Here's a simple example of creating a minimal VSF structure:
+Here's an example of creating a boilerplate VSF structure:

 ```rust
 use vsf::{VsfType, parse, EncodeNumber};